Japheth-Joepari/shorten.ly/README.md

 3. Configure the is.gd API endpoint in the code:

-   Open the `ShortenProvider.tsx` file and locate the `shorten` function.
+   Open the `context/ShortenContext.tsx` file and locate the `shorten` function.
 Replace the API endpoint with the appropriate is.gd PHP API endpoint.

 4. Start the development server: